 Over the last 100 years, the most popular way of looking at the night sky for amateur astronomers was via the maps published in Norton’s Star Atlas.First published in 1910, this set of 16 celestial charts became popular because it divided the sky into six vertical slices.
 This made it easier for readers to view and understand the sky in relation to the maps, and became as essential to astronomers as a compass to a hiker.

 Anyway, it’s not so much understanding the formation of the stars that I am interested in; it’s more the aesthetics of a star chart that draws me in.
 So much prettier and mysterious than a standard earth-bound map, I really enjoy gazing in wonder at maps of the milky way with constellations outlined over the top.

 In the same way that I love the idea of using maps in decorating, I think that star graphs would be ideal for a bedroom space.
-I’ve been Pinning away and have found these gorgeous examples of constellation maps being used to decorate a feature wall in a bedroom (above).
-I also love the idea of hanging a huge tapestry or printed map behind a cot in a child’s bedroom so that they grow up learning about the night sky (below).
+I love the idea of using constellation maps and moon posters to decorate a feature wall in a bedroom.

 How about positioning glow-in-the-dark star stickers (or paint) on a navy blue wall in the shape of the constellations?
 It might be a bit of a challenge to accurately recreate the star charts but I think it would look fantastic, especially for little ones.
 This constellation wallpaper below is by Ralph Lauren but is unfortunately discontinued (not that I could afford it anyway!).